Table of contents

 Brand reputation monitoring tools will not only automatically gather all online mentions, but will also provide an in-depth analysis of the results.
 Essentially, all the menial work is done for you.
 You can focus on drawing conclusions and adjusting your business tactics.

-Who would’ve thought we’ll make our own list?
+Who would’ve thought we’ll make our own list of online reputation management tools?
 I bet you didn’t see it coming!

 For what it’s worth, Brand24 is one of the most robust and affordable brand reputation monitoring tools.
 At least, according to Buffer’s experts.